 Well, with Firebase it is kind of simple.
 However, it is the case only for older iOS versions.
 Problems started when I passed the tutorial and added all needed lists and functions.
 Dynamic links started to work well, but with one problem - after opening the app, no data showed up.
 Soon I found out that the problem was with iOS 13 and Scene Delegate.

 In older iOS versions, all you needed was to implement 3 functions in App Delegate.
 But if your project is built with Xcode 11 and targets iOS 13 - which means it comes with Scene Delegate - there are a few steps more.

 Besides adding functions mentioned in Google’s tutorial, you need to go to Scene Delegate and add:

 func application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool

 In both functions, we need to implement handler for receiving dynamic links.
 I recommend creating a separate class for that.
 This will help us organize the whole structure.
 In iOS 13 and its newer iterations we’ll be receiving Dynamic Links via Scene Delegate while on older devices this will be done through AppDelegate.
 It can be a little messy if we don’t take care of proper events handling.

-This is not end yet.
+This is not the end yet.
 After implementing mentioned functions in Scene Delegate, our app should be ready for receiving Dynamic Links from Firebase.
 But not when it is closed.
 We also need to take care of this state of the app.
 Fortunately, this can be easily solved thanks to this generic function:

 func scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions)